DismissibleIo/dismissible-react-client/README.md

 ### 1. Set up the Dismissible API Server

-First, you need a Dismissible API server running.
+First, you need a [Dismissible API Server](https://github.com/DismissibleIo/dismissible-api) and Postgres DB running.
 The easiest way is with Docker:

 ```yaml
 # docker-compose.yml